 Everyday role plays are essential for our adult ESL students.
 Teaching adult ESL, especially in an Intensive English Program, means teaching more than the four language domains and more than the culture of the country your students are studying English in.
 It means teaching them how to do life tasks such as getting an apartment, which encompasses culture and language.
 Using everyday role-plays tailored to your adult ESL students’ needs can help you do all that!

 Role plays are a fantastic way to prepare for various day-to-day life events, big and small.
 Theme-based role plays expose them to the vocabulary they’ll need and the situations they might find themselves in.
-Your classroom provides them the safe environment they want so that they can practice their English for a very specific purpose, whether it’s going to the dentist, going shopping, or getting an apartment.
+Your classroom provides them with the safe environment they want to practice their English for a very specific purpose, whether it’s going to the dentist, or perhaps going shopping, or even getting an apartment.

 When creating your own everyday role plays, consider including the following: